Privilege Issues in Cross-Border Investigations Around the World

 - Educate the ‘client’ on why and how to protect the privilege: helping the client understand what is at stake and how to protect privileged information reduces the risk of waiver.

-- Hire local external counsel whenever practical and consider routing communications through them: in most jurisdictions, communications with external counsel typically enjoy the highest level of protection, to the extent such protection exists.
+- Hire locally licensed external counsel whenever practical and consider routing communications through them: in most jurisdictions, communications with external counsel typically enjoy the highest level of protection, to the extent that this protection exists.
 As much as possible, internal investigations should be conducted by external counsel within the jurisdiction, rather than in-house or foreign external counsel.
 Even notes or advice from foreign external counsel – including US counsel – should be routed through the local counsel.

 - Where written communications are required, clearly label all documents as legally privileged and confidential and treat them as such: while labelling a document as privileged or confidential does not ensure that it will be considered as such, it demonstrates that care is being taken to maintain the privilege or confidentiality.
 Also, store the legally privileged and confidential materials in a separate file from ordinary business materials and do not make edits or revisions to the communications or advice received from counsel.